SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Discussion

 Robustness against \textbf{misalignment} presents additional open challenges in the maritime domain.
-As observed in ground-based applications~\cite{mislaighment1-2023, mislaignment2-2022}, spatial/temporal misalignment that can come from factors such as noisy extrinsic parameters and the relative motion of ego and target vehicles on the water surface, is also prevalent in maritime environments, as illustrated in \fig{fig:misalignment}.
-Mechanical-level misalignments are particularly difficult to correct onboard due to the lack of fixed features on the water and the continuous motion influenced by hydrodynamics.
-These challenges highlight the need for in-water online calibration methods to enhance robustness.
-Additionally, annotations in the maritime domain naturally suffer from misalignment.
-Our dataset primarily considers $z$-axis orientation (i.e., yaw) in the labeling process.
-However, pitch and roll can significantly affect object detection and state estimation, particularly in the maritime context, where dynamic, non-stable characteristics differ from those in other domains (e.g., planar road surfaces).
-Generating accurate ground truth for pitch and roll orientations remains challenging but critical for improving detection and tracking performance in such environments.
-Addressing this open problem will likely be an important precondition to robust multimodal fusion methods in the maritime surface domain.
+As observed in ground-based applications~\cite{mislaighment1-2023, mislaignment2-2022}, spatial and temporal misalignment is also prevalent in maritime environments.
+This misalignment arises from factors such as noisy extrinsic parameters and the relative motion between ego and target vehicles on the water surface, as illustrated in \fig{fig:misalignment}.
+We compared ASV behavior in in-water versus on-shore conditions.
+As shown in \fig{fig:angular-comparison}, during the same deployment operation, the in-water scenario exhibited significantly higher motion variability than the on-shore case (Levene’s test: $p$-value $< 0.01$ for both roll and pitch), leading to misalignments.
+Furthermore, mechanical misalignments are particularly difficult to correct onboard due to the lack of fixed environmental features and the continuous motion caused by hydrodynamic forces.
+These challenges underscore the need for online, in-water calibration methods to improve system robustness.

+In addition, annotations in the maritime domain naturally suffer from misalignment.
+Our dataset primarily considers $z$-axis orientation (i.e., yaw) during the labeling process.
+However, pitch and roll can significantly impact object detection and state estimation---especially in maritime settings, where dynamic and non-stationary conditions differ greatly from those in other domains (e.g., flat road surfaces).
+Generating accurate ground truth for pitch and roll remains a major challenge but is essential for improving detection and tracking performance in such environments.
+Addressing this open problem is likely to be a key prerequisite for developing robust multimodal fusion methods in maritime surface applications.